hkorneliussen/ACIT4030_Project/README.md

 This repository consist of code used to implement the 3D data project in ACIT4030.

-To run the code, refer to the added notebook (framework.ipynb)
+To run the code, refer to the added notebook (framework.ipynb) and open it in a google collab session.